JuliaAudio/SampledSignals.jl/README.md

 ## Types

-### SampleBuf
+### SampleBuf/SpectrumBuf

-A `SampleBuf` represents multichannel, regularly-sampled data, providing handy indexing operations.
-It subtypes AbstractArray and should be drop-in compatible with raw arrays, with the exception that indexing a row (a single frame of multiple channels) will result in a 1xN result (a 1-frame multichannel buffer) instead of a 1D Vector, which is the Array behavior as of 0.5.
-The two main advantages of SampleBufs are they are sample-rate aware and that they support indexing with real-world units like seconds or hertz (depending on the domain).
+`SampleBuf`s and `SpectrumBuf`s represent multichannel, regularly-sampled data, providing handy indexing operations.
+The only difference between them is that `SampleBuf`s are time-domain and `SpectrumBuf`s are frequency-domain, which affects how they can be indexed and how they are displayed.
+They subtypes AbstractArray and should be drop-in compatible with raw arrays, with the exception that indexing a row (a single frame of multiple channels) will result in a 1xN result (a 1-frame multichannel buffer) instead of a 1D Vector, which is the Array behavior as of 0.5.
+The two main advantages of these types are they are sample-rate aware and that they support indexing with real-world units like seconds or hertz (depending on the domain).
+When defining methods on these types you can use the `AbstractSampleBuf` type to refer to both of them collectively.

 #### Methods

 * `samplerate`
+* `samplerate!`
 * `nchannels`
 * `nframes`
 * `domain`
+* `channelptr`

 ### SampleSource